eBPF-Flowradar/eBPF-FlowRadar/notes.md

 7. Extra metadata to be stored?  (e.g., packet counters, and the flow starting and finish times).
 8. When should we clear the flowset?
 In the simulation its done in sequential order. [x]
 9. Currently only testing with TCP and UDP packets.
 Is that enough?
+10. Added ethernet headers to packets using scapy, certain metadata is missing from the packet (flow id and time is maintatined)

 # Check
 1. Check all TODOs